This post may contain affiliate links. Please read our disclosure policy.

 The classic Gin Fizz is made even better with a whisper of orange blossom.
 The froth on top makes for one of the prettiest cocktails you can serve.
 A post from Peggy Abood.

-When Maureen and I first started talking about sharing cocktail recipes with you, she said we have to do some that are frothy on top.
+When Maureen and I first started talking about sharing cocktail and drinks recipes with you, I started talking syrups (as in this fresh Mint Lemonade recipe), and she veered into how we have to do some drinks that are frothy on top.
 She then proceeded to text me photos of frothy cocktails non-stop.

 Like the Manhattan, there are lots of variations to this historic cocktail.
 Our version contains a few drops of one of our favorite flavor makers: orange blossom water.
 Other variations include triple sec, heavy or light cream, powdered sugar instead of granulated, and lime juice in addition to or in lieu of lemon juice.